vfarcic/devops24/manuscript/06-jenkins-setup.md

 We're finally ready to create an image.
 We'll build it with [Packer](https://www.packer.io/), so please make sure that it is installed in your laptop.

-The definition of the image we're create is stored in the `docker-gce.json` file.
+The definition of the image we'll create is stored in the `docker-gce.json` file.
 Let's take a quick look.

 ```bash
 cat jenkins/docker-gce.json